 Finding an externship can sometimes be a challenge.
 To avoid delays, select a program that arranges the externship for you, ensuring that you gain the necessary clinical experience promptly.

-By following these tips, you can streamline your training and potentially become a certified phlebotomist in as little as 3 months.
+By following these tips, you could streamline your training and potentially become a certified phlebotomist in as little as 3 months.

-Jumpstart Your Healthcare Career with Preppy’s Fast-Track Phlebotomy Certification!
+Jumpstart Towards Your Healthcare Career with Preppy’s Fast-Track Phlebotomy Certification!

 Preppy’s phlebotomy certification program offers a fast, affordable, and fully online path to becoming a certified phlebotomy technician.
 Here’s what makes our program stand out: